-This beginners Tungsten Inert Gas (TIG) welding course covers the theory and applications of the Gas Tungsten Arc Welding (GTAW) process.
-Laboratory exercises are performed on mild steel, stainless steel and aluminum, incorporating various positions and joint designs.
+This beginners Tungsten Inert Gas (TIG) welding course teaches you theory and applications of the Gas Tungsten Arc Welding (GTAW) process.
+You'll learn to perform laboratory exercises on mild steel, stainless steel and aluminum while incorporating various positions and joint designs.

 Earn a SAIT micro-credential